LAIN-21/mytraderpal/DEVELOPMENT.md

 ### Adding a New Frontend Page

-1. Create page in `src/frontend/app/`
+1. Create page in `src/frontend-react/src/pages/`
-2. Add route in Next.js app router
+2. Add route in React Router
 3. Update navigation if needed

 ### Debugging